jgmcelwain/go-iv/README.md

 # [pvpiv.app](https://pvpiv.app) - IV Checker for Pokémon GO

-pvpiv.app allows trainers to quickly evaluate the value of a catch and determine if its IV spread would be beneficial in any league.
-All three leagues, as well as all four level caps within each, are displayed simultaneously.
-This allows easier identification of good spreads without having to manually adjust league/level cap settings.
+pvpiv.app allows trainers to quickly evaluate a catch and determine the value of its IV spread for PVP.

+## Features

+- Support for Great League, Ultra League and Master League (and Little Cup!)
+- Rank checking for Level 40, Level 41 (Best Buddy), Level 50 (Candy XL) and Level 51 (Candy XL + Best Buddy)
+- View rank data for all Leagues and Level Caps simultaneously
+- Options to hide Leagues and Level Caps which you aren't interested in

+---

 ## Development